Skip to Content

 18 weeks (August to January)

-NQ Celtic Pathway into Football Coaching (Level 6) course will give you the skills, expertise and relevant vocational qualifications to work within the football industry.
-It aims to develop a pathway/certification for football coaches, leading to possible employment with Celtic Football Club.
+NQ Football Performance and Coaching in partnership with Celtic Soccer Academy will give you the skills, expertise and relevant vocational qualifications to work within the football industry.
+It aims to develop a pathway/certification for football coaches, leading to further studies or possible employment with Celtic Football Club.

 What will I learn?

-The football coaching course consists of SQA Level 6 units and college certificates which cover a range of practical and theoretical sports-related units.
-Units can include:
+The football coaching course consists of SQA Level 6 units, National Governing Bodies awards and college certificates which cover a range of practical and theoretical sports-related units.

 • Sporting activity football